S.A. Damm: Products

 Other Damm products include Inedit, Bock Damm, Free-Damm, A.K.
 Damm, among others.
 Damm also produces a range of Gluten-reduced beers under the Daura label, including a Lager and a Märzen.

-Corporate Activity
+Corporate activity

 In 2018, the shareholding was formed by the Canarian oil company Disa Corporación Petrolífera (33%), owned by the Carceller family, the German food group Dr. Oetker (25%), Seegrund (13.95%), also controlled by the Carceller family and Demetrio Carceller Arce himself (0.083%).
 The rest of the company's shareholders are several historical families and descendants of the founder, August Kuentzmann Damm, La Moràvia d'Inversions (Armadàs family, 6%) and Boag Valores (Agenjo family, 5%).

 In 2022, Carlsberg Marstons Brewing Company announced it will sell the Eagle Brewery in Bedford, England to S.A.
 Damm.
 The Eagle Brewery has packaged Estrella Damm since 2010.

 Sponsorship

 During the heyday of baseball in Spain in the 1950s and 1960s, Damm sponsored a local baseball team, Picadero Damm.
-During the 1960s, Damm was also known for marketing its beer at all members of the family, including children.
+During the 1960s, Damm was also known for marketing its beer to all members of the family, including children.